Redocly/developer-portal-starter/developer-portal/oas-definitions.md

 For a great docs-like-code experience, we recommend pointing to our API registry links.
 That will cause any update to those API definitions to trigger an update to your developer portal.

-A private definition can be shared by using our login functionality.
+A private definition can be accessed locally by using the OpenAPI CLI [login](https://redoc.ly/docs/cli/commands/#login) command.

 This is outside of the scope of this training exercise.